At every level of any operation, strategy is indeed “war on a map” – it is the plan on paper.

 To avoid creating “high-level dumb” situations, leaders must utilize good information sources when making organizational decisions.
 Accurate and trusted information will help when deciding what courses of action to take.

-In addition, leaders must also plan a united effort with employees by securing a common belief at all levels in a common vision; take advantage of opportunities by always preparing to act when others are unprepared and decentralize as well as delegate authority so that employees feel empowered to perform at their highest potential.
+Leaders must ensure there is a shared understanding of the vision, take advantage of opportunities by always preparing to act when others are unprepared, and also delegate authority so that employees feel empowered to perform at their highest potential.

 As a leader, are you the go-to or stay-away from person in your organization?
 Today, present a challenge to yourself to become the positive change agent and champion for your organization.